hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 | virtualCopyOf      | Text         | The name of existing `PersistentVolumeClaim` to be snapped |

 !!! important
-    • **No other parameters** are required in the `StorageClass` when snapping of a volume outside of those parameters listed in the table above<br />
+    • **No other parameters** are required in the `StorageClass` when snapshotting a volume outside of those parameters listed in the table above.<br />
-    • Snapshotting using `virtualCopyOf` is independent of snapshot crd availability on kubernetes and it can be performed on any supported kubernetes version<br />
+    • Snapshotting using `virtualCopyOf` is independent of snapshot `CRD` availability on Kubernetes and it can be performed on any supported Kubernetes version.<br />
-    • Support for `virtualCopyOf` is available from HPE CSI Driver 1.3.0
+    • Support for `virtualCopyOf` is available from HPE CSI Driver 1.3.0.

 ### Applying QOS Rules (volumeGroup)
 In the Primera or HPE 3PAR Storage system, the QoS rules are applied to a volume group (volume set in Primera or HPE 3PAR).
 To apply QoS rules to a `PersistentVolumeClaim`, one has to create a volume set in the Primera or HPE 3PAR, apply QoS rules to that volume set and use the `volumeGroup` parameter while creating a `PersistentVolumeClaim`.